code-check/org-docs/README.md

 # Codecheck Documentation & Website

-Welcome to Codecheck's Documentation Repo!
+Welcome to Codecheck's Organization Documentation Repo!
 We use [Mkdocs](http://www.mkdocs.org/) to build the site using only Markdown, and we host it by pushing the built HTML pages to [GitHub Pages](http://pages.github.com/).

-This page is live [here](http://code-check.github.io/docs).
+This page is live [here](http://code-check.github.io/org-docs).
 If you just want to view our documentation, I recommend the live page.

 ## Get Started